Bob Hoskins: Career

 In a 1988 interview with Fresh Air's Terry Gross, when asked about many of his roles being underworld types, Hoskins said, "I think if you've got a face like mine you don't usually wind up with the parts that Errol Flynn played, you know?"

-He told The Guardian in 2007 that he regretted starring as Mario in Super Mario Bros.
+Hoskins told The Guardian in 2007 that he regretted starring as Mario in Super Mario Bros.
 (1993), saying that he was extremely unhappy with the film, greatly angered by his experiences making it, and referring to it as the "worst thing I ever did".
-He was injured several times on set, spent most of the time with co-star John Leguizamo getting drunk to escape boredom, and was not aware that the film was based on a video game until he was informed later by his son.
+Hoskins was injured several times on set, spent most of the time with co-star John Leguizamo getting drunk to escape boredom, and was not aware that the film was based on a video game until he was informed later by his son.
+In a 2011 interview, he was asked, "What is the worst job you've done?", "What has been your biggest disappointment?", and "If you could edit your past, what would you change?"
+His answer to all three was Super Mario Bros.

 In 2007, Hoskins appeared in the music video for Jamie T's single "Sheila".
 In 2009, he returned to television for Jimmy McGovern's drama serial The Street, playing a publican who opposes a local gangster.
 For this role, he received his only Emmy: Best Actor at the 2010 International Emmys.
 The 2011 film In Search of La Che features a character "Wermit," whose every line of dialogue is a quote from Bob Hoskins.
 On 8 August 2012, Hoskins announced his retirement from acting, having been diagnosed with Parkinson's disease in 2011.